pam79/k8s-wordpress/README.md

 # Learn Kubernetes with exercises

-In this repository you will find 5 exercises that will help you learn Kubernetes.
+In this repository, you will find 5 exercises that will help you learn Kubernetes.

 You will start by deploying a simple MySQL container on a Kubernetes cluster then add capabilities until having a full WordPress web application deployed that has resiliencies to container restarts or outages.